FOUND POETRY: Erasure, Blackout, Cento, Cut-Up, Free Form and Craft Elements (Concreteness, Tone, Lineation, and Dramatic Shape) with Katherine McCord

 Tone is either the attitude of the speaker throughout the poem or the mood of the piece if a speaker isn’t felt.
 This week we will discuss Tone as a craft element and the way you can express it through figurative language.

-Assignment: Complete a Blackout Found Poem—a poem where a writer “blacks out” all the words in a text but the words that the writer decides create a poem.
+Assignment: Complete a Blackout Found Poem—a poem where a writer “blacks out” all the words in a text but the words that the writer decides creates a poem.
 You will email a Blackout Found Poem to your instructor and peers and comment on your peers’ Blackout Found Poems as assigned.

 Week Three: Lineation; Cento Found Poem